Table of Contents

-Cyber fusion combines threat intelligence sharing, end-to-end automation, and threat response together for faster, smarter, and more efficient security..
-By actioning incidents with automated workflows and enabling cyber fusion-driven collaboration between different people, processes, and technologies, security teams seamlessly can leverage SOAR to manage incident triage efforts to prevent malicious attacks.
+Cyber fusion combines threat intelligence sharing, end-to-end automation, and threat response together for faster, smarter, and more efficient security.
+By actioning incidents with automated workflows and enabling cyber fusion-driven collaboration between different people, processes, and technologies, security teams seamlessly can leverage security automation to manage incident triage efforts to prevent malicious attacks.
 Automation allows them to deduce insights from threat campaigns, identify the course of action of potential adversaries, and create threat patterns by correlating isolated threats and incidents.

-Using a SOAR platform, security teams can share threat alerts from internal sources such as a TIP, SIEM, ITSM, and others, as well as external sources such as RSS feeds, regulatory bodies, and CVE/NVD databases.
+Using top SOAR platforms, security teams can share threat alerts from internal sources such as a threat intelligence platform (TIP), SIEM, ITSM, and others, as well as external sources such as RSS feeds, regulatory bodies, and CVE/NVD databases.
 These human-readable alerts can be shared with custom notifications to inform analysts about early warnings related to malware or any vulnerabilities.
 In addition to the information about vulnerabilities and malware, SOAR platforms aggregate custom threat intel feeds to equip employees, peers, customers, vendors, and other stakeholders with actionable threat alerts.

 SOAR for Managed Security Service Providers (MSSPs)

-MSSPs can deploy orchestration layers with SOAR platforms, either in their own or clients’ environment, to deliver several soar use cases including automated alert triaging at machine speed, eliminating manual efforts and reducing the overall costs.
-SOAR offers advanced levels of incident investigation, triaging, and workflow management capabilities for MSSPs.
+MSSPs can deploy orchestration layers with SOAR (Security Orchestration Automation and Response) platforms, either in their own or clients’ environment, to deliver several security orchestration and security automation use cases including automated alert triaging at machine speed, eliminating manual efforts and reducing the overall costs.
+Top SOAR solutions offer advanced levels of incident investigation, triaging, and workflow management capabilities for MSSPs.
 With automation, MSSPs can manage post-detection and triaging, followed by data enhancement, intel enrichment, and incident correlation processes.
-Moreover, MSSPs can leverage various metrics within SOAR platforms to evaluate incident costs across their client base.
-They can use SOAR to take direct actions in security tools such as Firewall, EDR, IDS/IPS, and others deployed in their clients’ environment to proactively thwart malicious threats.
+Moreover, MSSPs can leverage various metrics within security automation platforms to evaluate incident costs across their client base.
+They can use security automation to take direct actions in security tools such as Firewall, EDR, IDS/IPS, and others deployed in their clients’ environment to proactively thwart malicious threats.

 Managing security tools deployed on cloud or on-premise environments is complicated for security teams.
-Modern SOAR platforms have the capabilities to deliver SOAR use cases that include running across multiple different environments including cloud and on-premise.
-SOAR platforms that offer multi-environment orchestration provide the scalability and flexibility needed to connect all the security processes across an organization.
-Once an action is triggered in a SOAR platform, applications within a playbook synchronize in real-time to protect an organization’s global network assets.
-This capability allows security teams to manage and monitor all their environments from a single SOAR platform.
+Modern security orchestration platforms have the capabilities to deliver SOAR use cases that include running across multiple different environments including cloud and on-premise.
+Security Orchestration, Automation, and Response (SOAR) platforms that offer multi-environment orchestration provide the scalability and flexibility needed to connect all the security processes across an organization.
+Once an action is triggered in a Security Orchestration and Security Automation platform, applications within a playbook synchronize in real-time to protect an organization’s global network assets.
+This capability allows security teams to manage and monitor all their environments from a single Security Orchestration Automation and Response (SOAR) platform.
 Cross-environment orchestration allows playbooks to be customized to adapt to unique threats or environments.
 Thus, time-intensive processes are completed in seconds and all the actions are measured and recorded in a SOAR platform for future reporting and reference.

-Human to Machine Orchestration features among critical SOAR use cases as it enables security teams to fully automate alert ingestion and disseminate threat alerts from both internal and external human-readable sources into machine-readable security updates.
+Human to Machine Orchestration features among critical Security Orchestration Automation and Response (SOAR) use cases as it enables security teams to fully automate alert ingestion and disseminate threat alerts from both internal and external human-readable sources into machine-readable security updates.